Champions League: Bayern Munich crowned kings of Europe as Coman haunts PSG | DW | 23.08.2020

 Flick makes history

 While it may seem like everything Hansi Flick touches turns to gold, the man with the Midas Touch had some big decisions to make before the game.
-He resisted the urge to take a more conservative approach given the opposition, and instead sacrificed the in-form Ivan Perisic with Coman.
-It was a surprising call given the Croatian's form, but Flick decison-making was on the money once again.
+He resisted the urge to take a more conservative approach given the quality of opposition, and instead sacrificed the in-form Ivan Perisic with Coman.
+It was a surprising call given the Croat's form, but Flick's decison-making was on the money yet again.

 Bayern have reached the promised land, and along with Jupp Heynckes, Ottmar Hitzfeld, Dettmar Cramer and Udo Lattek, Flick has joined the pantheon of Bayern greats.